kafisatz/DecisionTrees.jl/README.md

 ## Ideas for future improvements

 * Possibly add trnidx and validx to the resulting ensemble.
 This is relevant in case of a CV sampling which is performed.
 Otherwise it is not possible to reconstruct the Excel statistics after the model has run.
-* 'Remove' variables which are not used by a model from the SAS/VBA/CSharp code (e.g. dim command in VBA)
 * Add 'time_finished' to model result (and possibly the time needed for the modelling)
 * Need to ensure that the code runs smoothly even when no split is found (e.g. minw too big)
 * Possibly introduce an option not to calculate certain intermediate metrics (scoring, sorting, ...) -> faster runtime